Jan21493/Linkplay/cgi-bin.md

 # Allow own shell scripts in cgi-bin
 By default the cgi-bin directory is read-only, but there is a way to make it writable to be able to install own shell scripts on the device.

 Initially I was looking for a way to add a notification message during play of music.
-There is a binary called ***"smplayer"*** preinstalled on the device that is exactly doing what I was looking for, even with nice fading of the music.
+There is a binary called ***smplayer*** preinstalled on the device that is exactly doing what I was looking for, even with nice fading of the music.

 Here's a shell script called ***notice.sh*** that is calling that program:
 ```